Born 6 July 1932 in Itegem, Belgium

 - Travels to Romania (with Günther Uecker, Gerhard Lenz and Karl Prantl), looking for traces of Brancusi.

 - Verheyen is commissioned to paint the official portrait of the Rector of Innsbruck University; the portrait is presented, together with an exhibition of his work, at the Claudiana in June 1983.

-In late February, Verheyen goes to Austria with his judo club.
-Shortly after his return, he suffers a fatal heart attack on the mat of the judo club in Apt, Vaucluse, France.
+- In late February, Verheyen goes to Austria with his judo club.
+Shortly after his return, he suffers a fatal heart attack on the mat of the judo club in Apt (Vaucluse, France) on March 2nd.

 - Dani dies at home in Les Talons in september : she loses the fight with the illness.